Hanmb17/CI_MS1_CATTERY/README.md

 ### Testimonials
 - Featuring four customer reviews that highlight how using the Kitty Den has benefited them and their cat.
 - The profile picture of the reviewer with their cat helps the user relate to them.
-- All services are reviewed, introducing the users to the services.
+- All services are reviewed, helping to introduce the users to the services.
-- User stories covered: 2, 6.
+- User stories covered: 2, 3, 6.

 ![Testimonail section](docs/features/testimonials.png)

 ### Footer
 - Featured on all six pages.
 - Logo to reinforce what company page they are on.
-- Kitty Dens Address, lets the iser know where Kitty Den is located.
+- Kitty Den's address lets the user know where Kitty Den is.
 - Social Media links
 - User story covered: 1.

 ![Footer](docs/features/footer.png)

 ### About Us - Kitty Den Description
-- Introduces the user to Kitty Den and what they are in clear and easy-to-read text.
+- Introduces the user to Kitty Den and who they are in easy-to-read text.
 - A colourful hero image is used of a group of cats looking happy and playful.
 - On larger screens, there is an image of a cat playing with toys, but it is not visible on mobile view.
 It helps to create balance on the desktop screen.
 - User story covered: 6.